ElordCermino/Preliminary-Exam-Cermino/README.md

 ### How I Created and Set Up the GitHub Repository

 I started by creating a new repository on GitHub named **Preliminary-Exam-Cermino** under my account.
-I initialized it with a `README.md` so it would have a landing page from the start.
-After creating the repository remotely.
+I initialized it with a `README.md` so it would have a landing page from the start after creating the repository remotely.

 <img width="500" height="281" alt="tumblr_lvzzfsSKG91qeumowo1_500" src="https://github.com/user-attachments/assets/4f1a5a34-7570-4e33-84bc-82f8b8104cac" />